What’s This?

 Excluding religious texts, usually children books or literature are translated the most.
 Here are some of the most non-religious translated books:

-• The Little Prince (Le Petit Prince) by Antoine de Saint-Exupéry, available in over 570 languages and dialects.
+- The Little Prince (Le Petit Prince) by Antoine de Saint-Exupéry, available in over 570 languages and dialects.
 Yes, this book.
+In my collection alone, I have the book told in everything from Egyptian Hieroglyphs and Braille to Tifinagh and Glagolitic.
+It is truly the ultimate Rosetta Stone for a script enthusiast like me.

 How to contact you?